BaratiLab/AugLiChem/README.md

  Miniforge (which contains conda installer) needs to fist be installed by following the guide [here](https://github.com/conda-forge/miniforge)

 Once you have miniforge compatible with ARM64 architecture, a new environment with rdkit can be installed.
-If you do not specify `python=3.8` it will default to `python=3.9.6` as of the time of writing this.
+If you do not specify `python=3.8` it will default to `python=3.9.6` as of the time of writing this, which does not appear to cause any issues.

 `conda create -n auglichem python=3.8 rdkit'